 Eskom supplies the Ceres area with a 132 kV line that has, due to consistent growth in demand, reached its capacity in 2014.
-A moratorium on all new demand is currently in place.
+A moratorium on all Management of landfill sites new demand is currently in place.
 Upgrading the existing supply will consist of four phases with an associated cost of R250 million.